kentakaa/Chat-application/README.md

 - Group moderation rules are still being expanded
 - Test coverage is partial; unit and integration tests are being added incrementally
-- Deployment/CI pipeline is not yet set up
+- Deployed but in testing
 - API documentation is not yet published

 ## Running Locally